-Here is another example from Relax Medolies – user habits are built by setting a daily reminder at a fixed time and if a user has been active on the app and hasn’t set the reminder, the app sends the push notification offering to do it.
+Here is another example from Relax Medolies – user habits are built by setting a daily reminder at a fixed time and if a user or an audience has been active on the app and hasn’t set the reminder, the app sends the push notification offering to do it.

 3. Communicating to customers that new features are coming

 Always notify your users about new things that are being added to the product.
 When it comes to SAAS services, try to share new features that are in pipeline.
 This keeps a user excited about the app.